-Samuel Zell, 76, has been Chairman of the Board of the Company since March 1995, and was CEO from March 1995 to August 1996.
+Mr. Zell has been Chairman of the Board of the Company since March 1995, and was CEO from March 1995 to August 1996.
 Mr. Zell was Co-Chairman of the Board from December 1992 until March 1995.
 Mr. Zell was a director of Mobile Home Communities, Inc., the former manager of the Company's manufactured home communities, from 1983 until its dissolution in 1993.
 Mr. Zell has served as chairman of Equity Group Investments ("EGI"), a private investment company and division of Chai Trust Company, LLC ("Chai Trust"), since January 2012 and served as chairman and president of EGI from 1999 through 2011.
 EGI provides investment management and accounting services to the Zell family trusts.
 Mr. Zell is also the co-founder and chairman of Equity International, a private investment firm focused on real estate-related companies outside the United States.
 For more than the past five years, Mr. Zell has served as chairman of the board of Anixter International, Inc., a publicly traded global supplier of communications and security products; and as chairman of the board of Equity Residential, a publicly traded real estate investment trust ("REIT") that owns and operates apartment properties.
 Mr. Zell has been chairman of the board of Equity Commonwealth, a publicly traded office REIT, since May 2014.
 Mr. Zell has been chairman of the board of Covanta Holding Corporation, a publicly traded international leader in converting waste to energy, since September 2005, was previously a director from 1999 until 2004, and served as its president, chairman and chief executive officer from July 2002 to October 2004.
-Mr. Zell served as chairman of the board of Capital Trust, Inc., a specialized finance company ("Capital Trust") until December 2012.
-Mr. Zell served as a director of Tribune Company, a private media conglomerate, from May 2007 to December 2012, as chairman from December 2007 to December 2012, and as chief executive officer from December 2007 to December 2009.
-In December 2008, Tribune Company filed for protection under Chapter 11 of the Bankruptcy Code.
+Mr. Zell served as chairman of the board of Capital Trust, Inc., a specialized finance company until December 2012.
 Mr. Zell was a trustee and chairman of the board of trustees of Equity Office Properties Trust, a publicly traded REIT primarily focused on office buildings, from October 1996 until its sale in February 2007, and was its chief executive officer from April 2002 to April 2003, and its president from April 2002 to November 2002.
 Mr. Zell is an active philanthropist with a focus on entrepreneurial education.
-Through the Zell Family Foundation, he has led the sponsorship of several leading entrepreneurship programs, including: the Zell/ Lurie Institute for Entrepreneurial Studies at University of Michigan's Ross School of Business; the Zell Fellows Program at Northwestern University's Kellogg School of Management; and the Zell Entrepreneurship Center at the Interdisciplinary Center Herzliya (IDC).
+Through the Zell Family Foundation, he has led the sponsorship of several leading entrepreneurship programs, including: the Zell/Lurie Institute for Entrepreneurial Studies at University of Michigan's Ross School of Business; the Zell Fellows Program at Northwestern University's Kellogg School of Management; and the Zell Entrepreneurship Center at the Interdisciplinary Center Herzliya (IDC).
 The Zell Global Entrepreneur Network (ZGEN) unites the students and alumni of these programs and actively provides them with connections, opportunities, mentorship and support.
 Mr. Zell also sponsors the Samuel Zell/Robert Lurie Real Estate Center at University of Pennsylvania's Wharton Real Estate Center.
+Mr. Zell is the father-in-law of Mr. Scott Peppet, who serves on the Board.